getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

 ## Abstract

 A primary consideration for selecting servers to proxy traffic through is accessibility: only unblocked candidates should be chosen.
-Beyond this requirement though, another crucial factor that emerges is real-world proximity: peers should be choosen according to how close they are to a given client.
+Beyond this requirement though, another crucial factor that emerges is real-world proximity: peers should be chosen according to how close they are to a given client.
 Any reduction in latency is going to result in shorter delays servicing requests.
 Since flashlight clients are able to geolocate themselves, this LEP proposes a solution for dynamically selecting servers to handle requests according to accessibility and distance.

 ## Proposal

 Every flashlight server runs alongside an Nginx instance that functions as a location-based traffic coordinator and front-end proxy service.
 The proposed sequence:

 1. A request arrives for a specified resource
-2. Nginx checks whether or not the client should be redirected to a closer flashlight server; if so, it rewrites the request to the alternative flashlight server pool
+1. Nginx checks whether or not the client should be redirected to a closer flashlight server; if so, it rewrites the request to the alternative flashlight server pool
-3. Otherwise, forward the request to the specified server and await a response
+1. Otherwise, forward the request to the specified server and await a response
-4. Returns the response to the original requester
+1. Returns the response to the original requester

 Clients would still rely on balancer to take server candidates out of rotation if they're blocked.
 We'd use a priority queue to rank servers by accessibility and distance.